pasky/pachi/README.md

 when to pass or resign !).

 `pachi --list-dcnn`    List supported networks.
-`pachi --dcnn=name`    Choose network to use (Detlef's 54% dcnn by default).
+`pachi --dcnn=name`    Choose network to use.

-Releases come with Detlef's 54% dcnn by default.
-For other networks see [Pachi Networks](https://github.com/pasky/pachi/releases/tag/pachi_networks).
+Releases come with Detlef's 54% dcnn by default, for other networks see [Pachi Networks](https://github.com/pasky/pachi/releases/tag/pachi_networks).
 Currently dcnn is used for root node only.